lawrencehayford/Ceros--Game/README.md

 - A dashboard interface to show distance covered, Speed and Number of Hits
 - Able to Pause and Resume of game
 - Game Background color changes when speeding up
-- Ability to Reset Game when you Loase
+- Ability to Reset Game when you lose

-## How i fixed the problem with game crashing when hit an Obstacle
+## How i fixed the problem with the game crashing when it hit an Obstacle

 I identified that when the skier is moving, the direction is always > 0 But when it moves to left and crashes, the direction changes to negative which is < 0 Any time skier moves to a different position, its always redraws Skier Asset by running getSkierAsset() in controls.js file;
-Skier Asset take in case from 0 to 5 but when the direction comming is < 0 , it is not able to get the equivalent case and therefore crashes the Game.
-The code below redraws the skier on the canvas depending on the x and y cordinates. if skier direction is < 0 , this.getSkierAsset() will return empty therefore making this.loadedAssets[skierAssetName] null. this means the width and height of the SkierImage below will be undefined
+Skier Asset take in case from 0 to 5 but when the direction comming is < 0 , it is not able to get the equivalent switch case and therefore crashes the Game.
+The code below redraws the skier on the canvas depending on the x and y cordinates. if skier direction is < 0 , this.getSkierAsset() will return empty therefore making this.loadedAssets[skierAssetName] null.
+This means the width and height of the SkierImage below will be undefined

     drawSkier() {